- Professionalism (but not perfection—remember, nobody’s perfect)

 - Promptness (whatever turnaround time the two of you agreed on—but realize that everyone has unexpected delays)

-- Follow-through (the editor does what he/she promised, barring unforeseen circumstances)
+- Follow-through (the editor does what they promised, barring unforeseen circumstances)

 Will there be a written contract/agreement?